ObadiaH123/Awesome-pitches/README.md

 - Python 3.8
 - SQL Postgres

-*Clone this project file using the repository link below *https://github.com/ObadiaH123/Awesome-pitches.git *open the file on your preferred text/code editor *code away
+*Clone this project file using this repository link *https://github.com/ObadiaH123/Awesome-pitches.git *open the file on your preferred text/code editor *code away